Home>Education>Safety and a start

 The Battambang Education Project provides education opportunities to young people from very poor families in nine provinces in Northwest Cambodia.

-The vast majority of Cambodia’s 16 million people live in rural areas, with families struggling to grow enough food crops to survive.
+75% of Cambodia’s population of 16 million people live in rural areas, with families struggling to grow enough food crops to survive.
 They are exposed to the exploitative practices of middlemen and farm-implement providers.
 In addition, some farmers have to take loans, putting up their land as collateral, and end up losing their farm when they cannot repay the loan.
 Many parents cannot afford to send their children to school and prefer them to help with the farm or earn some income.
-About half of the country’s population is aged 24 years and below, but only 28% of primary school students go on to lower secondary school and only half of these go on to upper secondary school.
+Approximately 60% of the country’s population is aged 25 years and below, but only 28% of primary school students go on to lower secondary school and only half of these go on to upper secondary school.
 In addition, with Battambang Prefecture’s proximity to Thailand, many parents cross the border to work, leaving their children behind, at risk of trafficking and neglect.
-Thanks to kind supporters like you, Jesuit Mission can assist the Battambang Education Project to ensure a better future for Cambodian youth from poor families by providing access to education, supporting parents in putting their children through school, and forming the young people holistically so that they can contribute to building a just, open and free society.
-The project provides scholarships; training in areas such as leadership, psycho-social and environment; counselling; accommodation and essential services for the poorest students aged 12-24.
+Thanks to kind supporters like you, Jesuit Mission can assist the Battambang Education Project to ensure a better future for Cambodian youth from marginalised families by providing access to education, supporting parents in putting their children through school, and forming the young people holistically so that they can contribute to building a just, open and free society.
+The project provides scholarships; training in areas such as leadership, psycho-social and environment; counselling; accommodation and essential services for the most disadvantaged students aged 12-24.
 It runs six hostels across the prefecture for students from remote villages.
 These hostels provide not just board and lodging, but learning facilities and guidance under a supervised student-formation program.

 Students from remote villages live and study under the supervision of caring adults.